qmk/qmk_firmware/docs/feature_tap_dance.md

 With this feature one can specify keys that behave differently, based on the amount of times they have been tapped, and when interrupted, they get handled before the interrupter.

-To make it clear how this is different from `ACTION_FUNCTION_TAP`, lets explore a certain setup!
+To make it clear how this is different from `ACTION_FUNCTION_TAP`, let's explore a certain setup!
 We want one key to send `Space` on single tap, but `Enter` on double-tap.

-With `ACTION_FUNCTION_TAP`, it is quite a rain-dance to set this up, and has the problem that when the sequence is interrupted, the interrupting key will be send first.
+With `ACTION_FUNCTION_TAP`, it is quite a rain-dance to set this up, and has the problem that when the sequence is interrupted, the interrupting key will be sent first.
 Thus, `SPC a` will result in `a SPC` being sent, if they are typed within `TAPPING_TERM`.
 With the tap dance feature, that'll come out as `SPC a`, correctly.

 The implementation hooks into two parts of the system, to achieve this: into `process_record_quantum()`, and the matrix scan.
 We need the latter to be able to time out a tap sequence even when a key is not being pressed, so `SPC` alone will time out and register after `TAPPING_TERM` time.